Girish21/HTTP-Caching/README.md

   <img width="300" height="150" src="./assets/typical_server.png" />
 </p>

-The clent request some data from the server, the server works on it and returns a response to the client.
+The client request some data from the server, the server works on it and returns a response to the client.
 But, this is not optimal for performance and we can do better.
 Let's see how.

 ## How can we control caching?